 In Ezekiel’s vision, we read that the saved are marked.
 The standard that permits them to receive this mark is that they are grieving over sin and praying for holiness.
 “And the LORD said unto him, Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry for all the abominations that be done in the midst thereof” (Ezekiel 9:4).
 Only those who have this special mark are saved from the terrible plagues of destruction that follows.

-The Bible tells us that it is the Holy Spirit: “in whom also after that ye believed, ye were sealed with that holy Spirit of promise” (Ephesians 1:13).
+The Bible tells us that the seal of God is the Holy Spirit: “in whom also after that ye believed, ye were sealed with that holy Spirit of promise” (Ephesians 1:13).
 “And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption” (Ephesians 4:30).

-The point of controversy between the forces of good and evil at the end will be over the seventh-day Sabbath since all the other commandments are openly accepted.
-Early in the Christian times people set aside the seventh-day Sabbath and transferred its solemnity to Sunday observance thus violating the clear commandment of God (Exodus 20:8-11).
+The point of controversy between the forces of good and evil at the end will be over the seventh day Sabbath since all the other commandments are openly accepted.
+Early in the Christian times people set aside the seventh day Sabbath and transferred its solemnity to Sunday observance thus violating the clear commandment of God (Exodus 20:8-11).

 In His service,